This article is based on original content by Victoria Thomas.

 We've put together a guide of free and cheap cinema tickets in London, both larger chains and small arthouse premises, pubs with screening rooms and the like.

-Showing an interesting movie mix, from foreign language numbers to gritty British dramas — and many genres in between — Barbican offers discounted Monday films, including a parent and baby screening.
-It's only £6 to catch any film for the whole of Monday.
+Showing an interesting movie mix, from foreign language numbers to gritty British dramas — and many genres in between — Barbican offers discounted Monday films at £6 a pop.
+Plus, if you have youth on your side then 16-25 year olds can sign up to the Young Barbican scheme for free, to enjoy new film releases for just £5 Monday-Thursday.
 There are two screen locations, so check which you're visiting.

 Barbican Cinema 1, Silk Street, EC2Y 8DS or Barbican Cinemas 2 & 3, Beech Street, EC2Y 8AE

-Some Picturehouse Cinemas offer £7 tickets all day on Mondays (excluding bank holidays).
-Those London branches participating are Crouch End, the Ritzy in Brixton, East Dulwich, Gate (Notting Hill), Greenwich and Hackney.
+Some Picturehouse Cinemas offer £7.50 tickets all day on Mondays (excluding bank holidays).
+Those London branches participating are Crouch End, the Ritzy in Brixton, East Dulwich, Gate (Notting Hill), Greenwich, Clapham and Hackney.
 See individual webpages for details and locations.

 This Dalston picture palace mixes arthouse with mainstream movies in a Grade II listed 1930s building with a single screen.
 It's London's oldest community cinema (for almost 40 years) and operates as a charity.
-On Mondays, all screenings are just £6.
+On Mondays, all screenings are just £7 (or £6 concessions).
+And if you are a Hackney Library Card holder, you can enjoy £5 tickets on a Tuesday.

 Rio Cinema, 107 Kingsland High Street, E8 2PB